yegermaster/Introduction-to-Diffusion-Models/README.md

-# Introduction to Diffusion Models: Visual Information Reconstruction in Neural Networks
+# Introduction to Diffusion Models

 ## Introduction

-This paper introduces the application of Latent Diffusion Models (LDM) in reconstructing high-resolution images from brain activity, focusing particularly on the use of the U-Net architecture within these models.
+This repository explores Latent Diffusion Models (LDMs) for reconstructing high-resolution images, emphasizing the U-Net architecture.
 We discuss the general mechanism of LDMs, their integration in Code, and specific use cases in visual information processing.
 This discussion is contextualized within recent research using LDM to reproduce visual perceptions based on brain activity data.

 <div style="display: flex; justify-content: space-around;">
     <img src="img/dall-e1.png" alt="Description of image 1" width="150"/>